China seen keeping lending benchmark rate steady in June-Reuters poll

 More easing is still widely expected in coming months, however, after China's cabinet indicated this week that the government will keep liquidity ample by cutting banks' required reserve ratio (RRR) while guiding market interest rates lower to boost the coronavirus-hit economy.

-But another 20% expected a marginal reduction of five basis points (bps) in the one-year LPR, though they saw no change in the five-year tenor .
+But another 20% expected a marginal reduction of five basis points (bps) in the one-year LPR, though they saw no change in the five-year tenor CNYLPR5Y=CFXS.

 One-year LPR now stands at 3.85% after two cuts this year, while the five-year rate is at 4.65%.